Troubleshooting the BMC Helix Intelligent Integrations issues

 5. Enable the proxy or firewall.

-You experience the following issues in the BMC Helix Intelligent Integrations:
+You experience the following issues when using BMC Helix Intelligent Integrations on-premises gateway:

-• Unable to add new source and destination.
+• Unable to add a source or destination

-In addition, container logs contain one of the following error messages:
+In addition, the container logs contain one of the following error messages:

 • The swp-mediator container logs